Learning how to make money online has changed my life.

 If you want to go into business, you need to have something to sell.

 It can be a digital good, a physical good, or a service.
 It can be yours or someone else’s.

 In my case, I sell all of the above.
-The books I write and sell are available as physical copies and as e-books.
-I help promote the products I use (like the Wim Hof breathing course or the Gorilla Mind Rush nootropic stack), and in exchange I receive a small sales commission.
+I write and sell books that are available as physical copies and as e-books.
+I help promote the products I use (like the Wim Hof breathing course or the Gorilla Mind Rush nootropic stack) and in exchange, I receive a small sales commission.
 I offer my services as a social media consultant, specifically on Twitter.

 Figure out what you can sell that would be of value to others.

 The easiest way to figure out if someone would pay money for it is there’s already some version of it out there that people are already paying for.
 If you’re thinking of entering an untested market, don’t.
 There is a time to be a maverick and a pioneer, but the beginning of your online business journey is not that time.

 As with so much else, having a network makes everything easier.